chi-org/freely/README.md

 ## User Stories
 * As a user, I can set up and manage an account on the service
 * As a user, I can manage a list of students
-* As a user, I can manage activites including the ability to:
+* As a user, I can manage activities including the ability to:
-    * Add, edit and remove activites
+    * Add, edit and remove activities
     * Set a name, description and due date for an activity
     * Tag students and mark an activity as complete
     * Attach assets to an activity to provide a rich experience
-    * Link activites to one another
+    * Link activities to one another
-* As a user, I can find activites based on a set of filters
+* As a user, I can find activities based on a set of filters

 ## Wireframes for multiple standard screen sizes, created using industry standard software